NeurAlch/playground/README.md

 A playground for things I'm learning/practicing.

-Code is done in TypeScript using TDD.
+Code is done in TypeScript.
+Includes tests.

 ![Screenshot](./screenshot.png)